Home

 Being a newly divorced woman isn't easy, but it's a journey that we must all go through when our marriage ends.
 It helps to talk to others who have "been there and done that" to get their perspective.
 Since not everyone has that shoulder to lean on, we've gathered the best advice from other women who have been in your shoes.

 Even though we could only pick five winners, all the entrants offered excellent words of wisdom.
 In the spirit of "Passing it On", we've decided to share their inspiration and insight to make the journey easier for other newly divorced women.
-Read on for tips on taking card of yourself, getting support, moving forward, and more.
-If you would like to offer your advice to other divorced women, just use the form at the bottom.
+Read on for tips on taking care of yourself, getting support, moving forward, and more.

 Taking Care of Yourself